St Mary's Church

-It is a relatively large practice and offers a comprehensive range of medical services via its 7 doctors, 4 practice nurses and 4 health care assistants.
+It is a relatively large practice and offers a comprehensive range of medical services.

-There is free car parking in the adjacent Bunny Lane car park (60 spaces, 4 disabled) and there are two pharmacies within easy walking distance in addition to the Medical Practice's own Pharmacy.
+There is parking in the adjacent Bunny Lane car park (60 spaces, 4 disabled) and there are two pharmacies within easy walking distance in addition to the Medical Practice's own Pharmacy.

 The Rowmaps website contains details of footpaths through and around Plumtree.
 It shows the rights of way on an Ordnance Survey map.